- What is resolution 1540 (2004) and what is its significance?

 (See list of outreach activities.)

-Outreach events offer a forum to participating countries to share their national experiences and different approaches in implementing resolution 1540.
-These events also foster cooperation between individual States and 1540 Committee through bilateral consultations and discussions on future actions such as of voluntary summary action plans according to resolution 1810 (2008) to promote capacity-building at the national and regional level.
+Outreach events offer a forum to participating States to share their national experiences and different approaches in implementing resolution 1540 (2004).
+These events also foster cooperation between individual States and the 1540 Committee through bilateral consultations and discussions on future actions such as of voluntary national implementation action plans according to resolution 1977 (2011) to promote capacity-building at the national and regional level.